Search

 Hatcheries

-Today the practice of fish planting is highly regulated and managed by the California Department of Fish and Wildlife (CDFW) and fish hatcheries produce specific species and quantities for sustainable planting.
-Three trout hatcheries in our nearby region, Black Rock, Fish Springs, and Hot Creek raise different species and visitors are welcome to tour the facilities and learn more about the fish and fishing in the region.
+Fish planting today is carefully regulated and managed by the California Department of Fish and Wildlife (CDFW).
+Fish hatcheries produce specific species and quantities to keep planting sustainable.
+In our nearby region, three trout hatcheries, Black Rock, Fish Springs, and Hot Creek, raise different species.
+Visitors are welcome to tour these facilities and learn more about the fish and fishing here.

 The historic Mt.
-Whitney fish hatchery, located just north of Independence, is no longer an actively producing hatchery and is now a beautiful museum and wildlife interpretive center.
-This is a perfect place for kids and adults to learn more about the fish, participate in fish feeding, and understand the history of fishing in this area.
-The beautiful building is 100 years old and a visit to this historic venue is a perfect place to start your fishing journey with your children.
+Whitney fish hatchery, just north of Independence, no longer produces fish.
+Instead, it’s now a beautiful museum and wildlife interpretive center.
+It’s a great spot for kids and adults to learn about fish, feed them, and dive into the fishing history of the area.
+The building itself is 100 years old, making it a perfect place to kick off your fishing adventure with your kids.

 Stocking